SophieBosio/sophiebosio.github.io/content/posts/prettifying-emacs-org-mode.md

 endless endeavour, but it's also a highly rewarding one.

-All that being said, I was inspired to tweak the look of my Org Mode setup, especially after reading [this post](https://zzamboni.org/post/beautifying-org-mode-in-emacs/).
+All that being said, I was inspired to tweak the look of my Org Mode setup, especially after reading the blog post
+[Beautifying
+Org Mode in Emacs](https://zzamboni.org/post/beautifying-org-mode-in-emacs/).
 Below you can find screenshots and code.
 I hope there's something in here that you might want to steal for your own config!
 In case I change these settings later, my most recently updated config is always available on my [GitHub](https://github.com/SophieBosio/.emacs.d).